 Data returned from the FLOYDS spectrographs are automatically processed to produce 2D rectified images and extracted 1D spectra, with wavelength scale and flux calibration applied.
 The FLOYDS pipeline runs at the end of each local night, and the final and intermediate reduced data products can be retrieved from the science archive.
 A description of the FLOYDS Python/Pyraf pipeline is available in the documentation section of the LCO website.
 This description is derived from a paper by Valenti, Sand, and Howell that includes instructions for downloading and running the pipeline.

-The readout time is 26sec, and typical exposures for arcs and flat fields are 60-80s and 25s respectively.
-We recommend that you allow no more than 2min for target acquisition.
 Although the FLOYDS slit can be oriented at any angle, because of the instrument's broad wavelength coverage, users are strongly encouraged to use the Parallactic angle mode.